 With young people that display challenging behaviour it is not the headlines that you need.
 No support plan can fully capture the subtleties and minutiae of a complex young persons Hopes, dreams, fears and anxieties.
 The more you get to know the young person the quicker you can identify triggers, the more effective you will be at deescalating situations before they reach crisis point.
 The more proactive you will be, and able to head off issues long before they occur.
 However this is not the whole story….

 The root cause has yet to be found.

 By the root cause I do not mean the trigger that sets off an incident, I mean the reason the young person uses negative behaviour, what are they trying to communicate?
 Why is challenging behaviour their go-to strategy?
 Is there a traumatic situation in their past that determines their interactions?
 Has there been a recent change in their life at home, at school, online?
+This is discussed in more depth here.
 You may never know what this is but it should have a significant bearing on the strategies you use to support the young person.
 This brings us to….

 You are going it alone.

 No ones wants to be labelled a failure.
 If you work in a school where the ethos is on support for staff, where teachers are seen as learners and development is encouraged embrace this, not everyone is so lucky!
 There can be pressure for teachers to solve all problems themselves, where asking for help is seen as a weakness.
 I would say it is a weakness to pretend everything is fine!
 In any school there is a huge bank of knowledge and experience.

 No one whatever their job title should be wary of asking for advice.
 If you are struggling and your school is not supportive I would suggest asking online.
 We specialise in supporting with challenging behaviour; but there are times when parents, CAMHs, social workers and GPs are consulted.

 There’s no escape route.